silopolis/joplin-note-tabs/README.md

 - :bulb: An idea to improve or enhance the plugin?
   - Start a new discussion on the [Forum](https://discourse.joplinapp.org/t/plugin-note-tabs/12752) or upvote [popular feature requests](https://github.com/benji300/joplin-note-tabs/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement+sort%3Areactions-%2B1-desc+)
 - :bug: Found a bug?
   - Check the [Forum](https://discourse.joplinapp.org/t/plugin-note-tabs/12752) if anyone else already reported the same issue.
-Otherwise report it by yourself.
+Otherwise, report it by yourself.

 ## Support